 Overview of the Project MF Blue Box

 The design goals were that it be small, low-power, easy to assemble, have minimum parts count, and not use any esoteric or hard-to-find parts,

 Assembly Instructions and Tips

-We suggest you download a complete pdf copy of the most up-to-date assembly instructions and schematics.
-(The information below more or less replicates the contents of this file.)
+We suggest you download a complete copy of the most up-to-date code, assembly instructions and schematics.

 The recommended speaker for use with the device is a 150 ohm earpiece from an old "500" type telephone handset.
 These are the standard handsets used by Western Electric, ITT and other phone manufacturers for decades.
 See the parts list for sources.
 Just unscrew the earpiece from an old phone, loosen the two screws, and remove the earpiece.
 BE SURE TO CLIP OUT THE VARISTOR (A SMALL COMPONENT SOLDERED BETWEEN THE SCREW CONTACTS) OR YOUR TONES WILL BE DISTORTED AND THE BOX WILL NOT WORK RELIABLY!